Community recovery and support services

 The Queensland Government is here to provide help to Queenslanders in need.
 It is important that we can focus on the more vulnerable members of our community.

 We need your help to do that.

-Plan for a possible period of quarantine or self-isolation.
+Plan for a possible period of self-isolation.

 Ensure that you have adequate supplies of food, medication and essential items.

-Rely on your family, friend, or neighbours.
+Rely on your family, friends, or neighbours.

 Maintain contact with your personal network